Leviathan (Auster novel): Plot summary

 His cabin and its contents are deserted, including his manuscript, titled Leviathan.
 There is no further contact with Fanny and one final meeting with Peter where he confesses all.
+Ben reveals that he was forced to kill a stranger in self defence during a random violent encounter on a remote road near his cabin.
+Upon discovering $165,000 in cash and a passport with the name Reed Dimaggio, he learns that the victim was the former husband of Maria's childhood friend, Lillian Stern.
+Wracked with guilt, Ben decides to travel to her home in Berkeley, California to give Lillian the money.
+Ben and Lillian eventually develop a romantic relationship, which ends in misery.
+Leaving $35,000 for Lillian, Ben uses the rest of the money to build a series of bombs targeting small-scale replicas of the Statue of Liberty across the nation, becoming a cult hero with the anonymous moniker "Phantom of Liberty".

-Peter pieces together Ben's life and relationships with Maria, an artist, and her friend Lillian.
-A random, violent encounter with Lillian's husband, a Vietnam War veteran named Reed sends Ben in a radically new direction.
+Months after this final encounter, Peter reads about an accidental car bombing in Wisconsin, bringing the narrative back to the beginning.
+The novel ends with FBI investigators confirming Ben's identity as the Phantom of Liberty by matching fingerprints against a signed copy of one of Peter's books.
+Peter then ends his narration by handing the investigators "the pages of this book".

 Major themes

 Austerian themes in the novel explore failure, identity, chance, coincidence and the evasive nature of truth.
 Maria, the character who follows strangers to photograph them is based on Sophie Calle, a French performance artist who recreated her own life by photographing actual people while creating fictions about them.
 Calle is acknowledged in the novel's introduction.
 Ben, the novel's central character meets Maria at the point where he begins to recreate his own life.
 The contrast is that while Calle/Maria parlayed her fictions into a career, Ben creates a life that finishes him.

 Stylistically, Auster proves his themes through circuitous multi-layered writing, reporting conflicting personal accounts to inscribe subjective kinds of truth.